Tutorial: How to Adjust Access Server's Session Tokens

 ./sacli --key "vpn.tls_refresh.interval" --value <MINUTES> ConfigPut ./sacli start

-Restore this value to default by deleting it:
+Restore this value to the default by removing it:

 ./sacli --key "vpn.tls_refresh.interval" ConfigDel ./sacli start